webxdc/webxdc_docs/src/spec/README.md

 `webxdc.js` must not be added to your `.xdc` file as they are provided by the messenger.
-To simulate webxdc in a browser, you may use the `webxdc.js` file from [Hello](https://github.com/webxdc/hello), or use the [webxdc-dev tool](https://github.com/webxdc/webxdc-dev) which allows to simulate and debug running webxdc apps without any messenger.
+To simulate webxdc in a browser, you may use the `webxdc.js` file from [Hello](https://github.com/webxdc/hello), or use the [webxdc-dev tool](https://github.com/webxdc/webxdc-dev) which both allow to simulate and debug webxdc apps without any messenger.

 ## Webxdc File Format